 Yet Swiss organ “experts” now allege after a mere 3 minutes, clinical death can be determined.
-Saint Pope John Paul II set as a minimum requirement of clinical death the ceasing of all brain function (in the cerebrum, cerebellum and brain stem).
+Pope Saint John Paul II set as a minimum requirement of clinical death the ceasing of all brain function (in the cerebrum, cerebellum and brain stem).
 Given the controversy, recent attempts to reduce requirements for declaring brain death are clearly unacceptable.

 The United States was the pioneer for neurological criteria for determining brain death and remains at the forefront.
-The Uniform Determination of Death Act requires two elements to determine clinical death; cardiopulmonary death.
+The Uniform Determination of Death Act requires two elements to determine clinical death.
 Here the doctor usually pronounces a patient clinically dead, because each case is different.

 Swiss Want Organ Donation – At What Cost?